bramkn/n8n-nodes-applymap/README.md

 The output is the output value that has to replace the input value when it is found.

+Before mapping matches are made all values are converted to strings to make sure there is an easy match to be made.

 ![mappingTable](https://github.com/bramkn/n8n-nodes-applymap/blob/master/images/mappingTable.png)

 Keep in mind that this mapping table needs to be formatted exactly like this for it to work.